 What is a credit card annual fee and is it worth it?

-• Cards with annual fees often offer rewards, a welcome bonus or other perks.
+• Cards with annual fees often offer rewards, a welcome bonus or other benefits.

 • Annual fees usually appear on credit card statements once a year.

-• To decide whether an annual-fee credit card is worth it, consider your financial situation, how you plan to use the card and whether the benefit is worth the extra cost.
+• To decide whether an annual fee is worth paying, consider your financial situation, how you plan to use the card and whether the benefits might offset the cost.

 See if you’re pre-approved